EU Removes Nigeria from High-Risk Financial List

 “This achievement is the product of collective national effort.
 While we welcome this progress, it also places a clear responsibility on all stakeholders to sustain momentum, guard against complacency and continue strengthening our systems in response to evolving financial crime risks,” she added.

-The NFIU reaffirmed its commitment to continuous engagement with the FATF, GIABA, the EU and other international partners, and to working closely with domestic stakeholders to ensure that Nigeria not only maintains compliance, but continues to deepen the effectiveness and resilience of its AML/CFT/CPF framework.
+The NFIU reaffirmed its commitment to continuous engagement with the FATF, GIABA, the European Union and other international partners, and to working closely with domestic stakeholders to ensure that Nigeria not only maintains compliance, but continues to deepen the effectiveness and resilience of its AML/CFT/CPF framework.

-NFIU is Nigeria’s national centre for the receipt, analysis and dissemination of financial intelligence related to money laundering, terrorist financing and related predicate offences.